-The equipment budget was underspent due to delays in rolling out telemetry equipment for breathing apparatus.
+The equipment budget was mainly underspent due to delays in rolling out telemetry equipment for breathing apparatus.
 The delays have resulted from the need to ensure that there will be no interference from 4G technology.
 IT equipment was purchased for the future Thames Valley Fire Control Service using funding from Government.

-Vehicle expenditure was lower than budget as the purchase of one water tender was deferred until 2014/15 and there was some slippage in the procurement of one other water tender.
+Vehicle expenditure was lower than budget as the purchase of one water tender was deferred until 2015/16 and the purchase of light vehicles was put on hold pending a review of fleet.